-Well maybe people no longer put things away in the bottom drawer, but romance is not dead and I don’t think it ever will be as long as people have hearts that dream.
+Do people still fill the bottom drawer?
+Well maybe people no longer put things away in the bottom drawer, but romance is not dead.
+And it will not be as long as people have hearts that dream.

 A Chest Of Drawers

-A chest of drawers is one of those items of furniture whose history must surely be lost in the mists of time.
+The origin of the chest of drawers is lost in the mists of time.
 Who can say for certain when someone somewhere put a stack of drawers in a frame?

 And what was put in that first chest of drawers?
 Was it used by the maker or made on commission for someone with the means to pay for it?
 Was it used for storing clothes or something else?

 And when did it get its name as a chest of drawers?
-Put a set of shelves above it and move it into the kitchen and stack plates on the shelves, and it is Welsh Dresser.
-In American English a chest or drawers IS a dresser.
+Put a set of shelves above it and move it into the kitchen, and it is Welsh Dresser.
+In American English a chest or drawers is called a dresser.

-Before chests of drawers there was the coffer, a box with a lid.
-The word coffer dates from the mid-13th century when it was a box or a chest for keeping valuable items.
+Before chests of drawers there was the coffer, meaning a box with a lid.
+And the word coffer dates from the mid-13th century.
+At that time it meant a box or a chest for keeping valuable items.

-The word comes from the Old French word cofre, meaning a chest, which in turn came from the Latin word cophinus, meaning a basket and is related to the word that came through to English as coffin.
+The word comes from the Old French word cofre, meaning a chest.
+That in turn came from the Latin word cophinus, meaning a basket.
+And that is related to the word that came through to English as coffin.

 A Heart In A Frame

-Then I added a wood grain effect to the frame and the drawers and a pale beige carpet to represent the floor and the corner of the room.
+Then I added a wood grain effect to the frame and the drawers.
+And to give it depth I added a pale beige carpet.
+That was to represent the floor and the corner of the room.

 Finally, I imported it into our greeting card template and topped the sketch off with the words Happy Anniversary’.